1995muzaker/Infinite-Scrolling-by-using-Angular-JS/README.md

 # Infinite-Scrolling-by-using-Angular-JS
-SPA Using Infinite Scroll using AngularJS which shows effects while scrolling the page.
+SPA Infinite Scroll using AngularJS Assignment for Jingelbol which shows infinite scrolling effects While scrolling the page.